 HMRC knows money can be clawed back and I’ll bet their assessment system weighs in favour of “finding” more people to fall inside of IR35 than out.

-No self-respecting VA will want to be taxed as though they’re an employee minus rights and benefits.
-They’ll put their rates up.
+- No self-respecting VA will want to be taxed as though they’re an employee minus rights and benefits.
+They’ll put their rates up to compensate.

 As ridiculous as it sounds, a UK based virtual assistance could find themselves banned, cancelled, fired – whatever you want to call it – in favour of a foreign virtual assistant who could do the same job, cheaper and without tax baggage.